 Graduate students and program directors should refer to the following graduation requirements as published in the Graduate Bulletin for a complete list of instructions and a graduation checklist.

 Visit the academic regulations section for additional information on graduation requirements.

 |Degree: ||Semester(s) of entry: ||Deadline dates: ||Test requirements: |

 |M.P.A. ||Fall ||Feb 1 (early admission); Apr 1 (priority deadline); May 1 (final deadline) || |

 - These deadlines are designed to allow sufficient time for application review and admission processing.
 Applications may be submitted after the deadline; however, there is no guarantee of sufficient time for processing.
 Any application submitted too late for current semester processing will be considered for the following semester.
 Please contact the program chair with specific application questions.

 In addition to the general admission requirements of the VCU Graduate School, selection is made on the basis of prior academic performance, professional accomplishments and other indicators of the ability to pursue graduate studies and a professional career in public management successfully.
-Specifically, the application for admission requires a transcript documenting the completion of a bachelor’s degree, three letters of reference (including both academic and professional references if possible), a current resume and a satisfactory standardized test score (GRE, GMAT, MAT or LSAT).
-Students submitting LSAT scores must have taken an undergraduate math course (algebra, statistics or finite mathematics) and passed with a minimum grade of C.
+Specifically, the application for admission requires a transcript documenting the completion of a bachelor’s degree, three letters of reference (including both academic and professional references if possible), and a current resume.
+In addition, applicants must have taken an undergraduate math course (algebra, statistics or finite mathematics) and passed with a minimum grade of C.

 No applicant will be considered for admission to the M.P.A. program within two years of having been terminated from the program or of having been rejected for admission to the program.